 2. Family Intimacy

-Co-sleeping can increase bonding, especially between mothers and babies.
+For some, co-sleeping can increase bonding.
 The physical proximity and the ability to breastfeed easily create a sense of comfort for the infant and promote better sleep for the mother.
-Sleeping in close proximity allows the husband to be nearby to help with child or infant needs during the night and also to establish a close physical bond.
+Sleeping in close proximity allows the parents to be nearby to help with the child or infant's needs during the night and also to establish a close physical bond.
 The togetherness that comes with a family bed helps reinforce the family bond after a busy day.

 3. Health Benefits for Infants

-One longtime, traditional “treatment” for an infant failing gain weight quickly has been to hold the baby close to the mother’s skin, and in fact, to sleep with the infant snuggled against the sleeping mom, skin to skin, nursing throughout the night.
+One longtime, traditional “treatment” for an infant failing to gain weight quickly has been to hold the baby close to the mother’s skin, and in fact, to sleep with the infant snuggled against the sleeping mom, skin-to-skin, nursing throughout the night.
 Today, more infant sleep studies are underway at various universities around the world, and they are starting to yield results that support the health benefits of sleep sharing for infants and other family members.

 4. Consistent with Traditional Human Behavior